aspose-cells/Aspose.Cells-Doc-md/german/androidjava/release-notes/release-notes-2019/aspose-cells-for-android-via-java-19-3-release-notes/_index.de.md

 {{% alert color="primary" %}}

-Da die Codebasis von Aspose.Cells für Android über Java mit dem Code der relevanten .NET- und Java-Version(en) übereinstimmt, sind die meisten Änderungen, Verbesserungen und Korrekturen in Aspose.Cells for .NET v19.1, Aspose.Cells for .NET for .NET v19.2, 0876 enthalten 3, Aspose.Cells for Java v19.1, Aspose.Cells for Java v19.2 und Aspose.Cells for Java v19.3 sind ebenfalls in diesem Aspose.Cells für Android über Java v19.3 enthalten.
+Since the code base of Aspose.Cells for Android via Java matches the code of relevant .NET and Java version(s), most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v19.1, Aspose.Cells for .NET v19.2, Aspose.Cells for .NET v19.3, Aspose.Cells for Java v19.1, Aspose.Cells for Java v19.2 und Aspose.Cells for Java v19.3 sind ebenfalls in diesem Aspose.Cells for Android via Java v19.3 enthalten.

 {{% /alert %}}